glyh/on_pal/language/syntax.md

 ## Classification
 Pal's syntax is strongly influenced by [Rust](https://www.rust-lang.org/).

-## Note on syntax
-- I don't quite like the necessity that we have to use `let` for every binding.
-I don't know if Honu allows this.
-I need more investigation.
-I may need to revise the syntax.

 ## List of readable languages

 Here's a list of language I found pretty readable to human: